pugliaagatha-eng/SpyGame/replit.md

 ### Código Secreto (Code) - 12 missions
 - A 5-digit code must be entered
-- Agents see the full code
+- Agents see the full code only during the animated phone call overlay (5 seconds)
-- Spies see only 2 random digits (never the first) in yellow, 3 as "?" plus a hint
+- Spies see the secret fact with letters scrambled (embaralhado) and can use "Transcrever Ligação" ability to unscramble
+- No hints are shown to spies
 - All players submit their guesses during the mission phase
 - Submissions are compared in the discussion phase